ESapenaVentura/biobroker/biobroker/metadata_entity/README.md

 - When submitting multiple entities, it iterates in chunks of x size - If a chunk fails, the previous would have been already submitted, but that batch and the batches onwards will fail - Thinking about validating samples before doing a batch submission, but that may make the process way slower.
 Need to test speed for that.
+- Add the missing relationship types, don't be lazy